onikw/Retro-NIXIE-IN12-clock/README.md

 I've added a button for easy time setting.
 You are setting the blinking digit by shor-pressing and moving to another digit by long-pressing.
 First hours than minutes and seconds are automaticly set to 0.

+Now the clocks implements [this](https://surfncircuits.com/2019/04/06/eliminating-nixie-tube-cathode-poisoning-bi-quinary-digit-ghosting-and-heavily-oxidized-leads/) anti cathode poisoning routine by cycling through every digit for small period of time.

 Design of the case in stl and f3d formats you can find [there](/Case)

 Arduino code you can find [there](/Code)